piljek/VisSwarmR/README.md

 of alignment and inclining each other in the zone of attraction.

 ## Setup
 VisSwarmR is a pure web project using Angular and d3.js.
 It does not require a server backend besides being served from a web server.
 All calculations are done on the client side, and generated data remains local only.
-To set up VisSwarmR, just clone the project and build using `npm install`.
-The contents of the built dist-folder can then be deployed on a web server.
+To set up VisSwarmR, just clone the project and build using `npm install` and `ng build`.
+The contents of the built dist-folder can then be deployed on a web server or the project can be directly run with `ng serve`.

 ## License information
 The prototype is licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 If you would like to use it for any kind of projects, I would be happy to hear about it!
 You can contact me on twitter under https://twitter.com/IsaMaunzt